-In a microdiscectomy or microdecompression spine surgery, a small portion of the bone over the nerve root and/or disc material from under the nerve root is removed to relieve neural impingement and provide more room for the nerve to heal.
+A lumbar microdiscectomy is a minimally invasive spine surgery in which a small portion of the bone over the nerve root and/or disc material from under the nerve root are removed to relieve neural impingement and provide more room for the nerve to heal.

 A microdiscectomy is typically performed for a herniated lumbar disc.
 It is actually more effective for treating leg pain (also known as radiculopathy) or bladder or bowel incontinence than for treating lower back pain.